Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 66.5-point total in six of 10 games this season.
+- Pittsburgh's games this season have gone over 66 points six of 10 times.

-- Virginia and its opponents have combined to score more than 66.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 78.8, is 12.3 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 78.8, is 12.8 points above Saturday's over/under.

-- This contest's total is 13.3 points more than the 53.2 these two squads combine to surrender per game this season.
+- This contest's total is 12.8 points more than the 53.2 these two squads combine to allow per game this season.

-- The Panthers and their opponents score an average of 58.2 points per game, 8.3 fewer than Saturday's total.
+- The average total in Panthers games this season is 58.2, 7.8 points fewer than Saturday's total of 66 .

-- The 65.4 PPG average total in Cavaliers games this season is 1.1 points fewer than this game's over/under.
+- The 66 over/under in this game is 0.6 points above the 65.4 average total in Cavaliers games this season.

 Pittsburgh Stats and Trends

-- Pittsburgh's games this year have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).
+- Pittsburgh's games this year have hit the over in 70% of its opportunities (seven times in 10 games with a set point total).

-- When Pittsburgh records more than 30.5 points, it is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall in games when it puts up more than 30.5 points.

-- When Pittsburgh picks up over 461.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Pittsburgh amasses more than 461.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year, the Panthers have turned the ball over 11 times, while the Cavaliers have forced 11.
+- The Panthers have 11 giveaways this season, while the Cavaliers have 11 takeaways .

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.